xsnpdngv/ASDF-V/README.md

 ## Input example

 ```
-title: Diagram title
-Alice->Bob: Short message description
+title: Dialogue of Alice and Bob
+Alice->Bob: Hey Bob, how you doin'?
 ~~~
 Additional information that belongs to the signal above.
 It is shown if the signal text is clicked on the rendered SVG.
 ~~~
+Note over Bob: Hmm, what does she want?
-Bob-->>Alice: Response
+Bob-->>Alice: Oh, hi
 ~~~
-Bob is not talkative person on the surface but might have something to say to Alice
+Bob is not a talkative person on the surface but might have something to say to Alice
 ~~~